kostik700015/flix/README.md

 The Flix

-That project allow to aggregate and store information about movies, reviews, ratimgs.
+That project allows aggregating and storing information about movies, reviews, and ratings.
 * Rails version 7.0
 * Ruby version 2.7.2